mnorrisvuw/MN-Utility-Plugins-for-MuseScore/README.md

 * **MN Create Title Page** automatically creates a professional-looking title page from the Title, Subtitle and Composer information entered on your score
 * It lets you choose from a number of different templates/styles, many of which have been loosely modelled on professional music publishers’ house styles.
 * **MN Create Title Page** will also, if required, automatically create a ‘front matter page’, with boilerplate text entered for you to populate (e.g. programme note, performance notes, instrumentation, etc.)
+* **NOTE**: the bundled templates require commonly available fonts.
+Many of these fonts come with Mac OS X and/or Windows, or are installed by Microsoft Office.
+Some may need to be manually installed.
+See below for links to font downloads.

 ***